Monday 9 June 2014

 After two decades, observers of Africa politics like Larry Diamond and Richard Joseph argued that the continent was o a cusp of its second Liberation (Diamond 1992, 1993).
 The rising popular demand for political reform across Africa, holding of multi –party elections, the alternation of power I several countries and negotiations for a new political framework led these scholars to conclude that the prospects for democracy were high.
 Today these same observers are not so sure.
 They describe the current democratization experience in terms of the electoral democracy.

-Cameroon without any reasonable doubt has as political, economic ad to an extent media impacts as a result of the reintroduction of multi party politics.
+reasonable doubt has as political, economic ad to an extent media impacts as a

 Starting by knowing what the term stands for, it is when voters enjoy guarantees of universal franchise and equality before the law that are largely enforceable , and a plurality of political parties free to contest elections that are largely opened.
 The advantages of such a definition is its easy operationalization, as multi party elections are discrete events that hold relatively little ambiguity even though judging freeness and fairness may in practice prove slippery.
 On the other hand, to reduce democracy to the holding of regular elections is to risk the “fallacy of electoralism” regular multi party elections offer meaningful choices to voters but that periodically legitimate hard-line rulers.
 Elections may easily coexist, for instance, with systematic abuses of human rights or the disenfranchisement of large segments of the population.